Kresty Prison: Post World War 2

 In 1964 the prison became a facility used mostly for pre-trial detentions.
 It was greatly overcrowded: in the mid-1990s the prison held more than 12,500 inmates, more than ten times the design capacity (1,150 inmates).
 Often a cell originally designed for solitary confinement during the Tsarist period and according to the Soviet rules suitable for only six inmates would actually hold more than 20 inmates.
 They took turns to sleep on the three-level bunk bed and on the floor.
 Detention for months or even years in those conditions, often manipulated by the investigators, was often a method to press the suspects.
 In 1983 the prison was deemed unsuitable for women and minors.

 The prison was mostly used for common criminals, but many Soviet dissidents from Leningrad were held there during the investigations and trials.

 The judicial reforms of the 1990s made long pre-trial detentions available only with approval of the courts.
 Currently no more than six inmates can be held in a cell originally designed for solitary confinement.

 In 1993 a museum was opened inside the prison devoted to the history of the prison, famous inmates and unusual objects found on the detainees.

 In April 1995 the monument To the victims of Political repressions made by Mikhail Shemyakin was installed on the embankment across the Neva River from the prison.
 It depicts two bronze sphinxes with pretty women's faces as seen from the residential houses on the embankment and bare skulls as seen from the prison's side of the river.
 There is a stylized window with prison bars between the sphinxes.
 On the granite base of the monument there are inscriptions with quotes from Nikolay Gumilyov, Osip Mandelstam, Anna Akhmatova, Nikolay Zabolotsky, Daniil Andreyev, Dmitry Likhachev, Joseph Brodsky, Yuri Galanskov, Aleksandr Solzhenitsyn, Vladimir Vysotsky and Vladimir Bukovsky.

 In December 2006 a monument to poet Anna Akhmatova by Galina Dodonova was erected across the Neva River opposite the prison according to her will in her poem Requiem.
 In December 2006 a copy of the monument was installed in a corridor of the prison itself.

+In 2025, the prison was auctioned off and bought by the KVS development group for 1.1 billion rubles ($12.5 million).
+The developer said it was planning to install a museum about the site as well as a hotel complex, restaurants, galleries and public spaces.